Starsight: Reception

 Kirkus Reviews praised the over-the-top reckless heroine and the colorful supporting cast then said overall it was "not quite the wild ride of Skyward but still great fun."
 On the science fiction website Tor.com, Deana Whitney and Darci Cole said about Starsight: "[the book] offers fun times just as Skyward did, with more worldbuilding, some favorite returning characters [and] amazing new characters and settings, and a ramped-up storyline leaving us dying to read more."

-On the week of December 14, 2019, Starsight topped The New York Times Best Seller list for Young Adult novels.
+On the week of December 14, 2019, Starsight topped The New York Times Best Sellers list for Young Adult novels.

 Sequels

-In December 2018, Sanderson confirmed in his yearly "State of the Sanderson" that there will be four books set in the Skyward universe; books 3 and 4 are expected to be released in 2021 and 2023, respectively.
-The third book titled Cytonic released on November 23, 2021 and the fourth currently titled Defiant will release in 2023.
-Sunreach, ReDawn, and Evershore, audiobook-original novellas co-written with Janci Patterson, will release around the same time.
+In December 2018, Sanderson confirmed in his yearly "State of the Sanderson" that there would be four books set in the Skyward universe; books 3 and 4 were released in 2021 and 2023, respectively.
+The third book titled Cytonic released on November 23, 2021 and the fourth titled Defiant released in 2023.
+Sunreach, ReDawn, and Evershore, audiobook-original novellas co-written with Janci Patterson, released around the same time.